vshn/odootools/doc/design.md

 - Not using a leave day, but only work half day results in undertime, but still having an additional holiday.
 At the end of the year, excess holidays are transformed into overtime.

+## Workload ratio

+The workload ratio can be retrieved from Odoo via the "Contracts" model.
+However, special read access needs to be granted so that they can be queried for their own user.

 ## FAQs

 ### Why not an SPA and offload all work into the user's browser?